aditisulke/Particle41-Assessment/README.md

 Provide:

-* Access Key
+* AWS Access Key
-* Secret Key
+* AWS Secret Key
 * Region

-⚠️ Do NOT commit credentials to the repository.
+⚠️ Do not commit credentials to the repository.

 ---